How do I get assistance in understanding my utility bill?

 - Pay in person at authorized pay site—click here to find a location near you.

-- Pay by phone—Call 877-503-2956 to pay your bill over the phone using a credit/debit card or bank account.
-There is a fee charged by a third-party biller; UGI does not keep this fee.
+- Pay by phone—Call 877-503-2956 to pay your bill over the phone using a credit/debit card or bank account – no fee

 Are there automated payment options to pay my bill?